 Irv Bertram can now buy a plane on his way to work.

-The key players from Boeing and Alaska gathered in a second story conference room that overlooks the ramp – the Eskimo on the tail of the new plane appeared to be peeking in the window.
+The key players from Boeing and Alaska gathered in a second story conference room that overlooks the ramp – the Alaska Native on the tail of the new plane appeared to be peeking in the window.

 In addition to Bertram, Alaska’s team includes Sunee Ward, senior records fleet analyst; Russ Summers, aircraft acquisitions and retirements manager; and Andy Leiper, aircraft acquisitions and retirements technical rep, who followed the aircraft along the assembly line.